josdem/hugo/content/techtalk/spring_aop.md

 ```

-BusinessException is a general exception in our application defined to react in the same way in any unusual event, some specific exception could be an EmailerException.
+BusinessException is a general exception in our application defined to react in the same way to the specific exception, some specific exception could be an EmailerException.

 ```groovy
 package com.jos.dem.jmailer.exception